Targeted Colorectal Cancer and Polyp Family History Tool

 Family History Principles

-Collect a detailed family history targeting cancer and colon polyps.
+Collect a targeted family history of cancer and colon polyps.
 Gather information for first-degree (parent, sibling or child) and second-degree (grandparent, uncle/aunt, nephew/niece or half sibling) relatives on both the maternal and paternal sides of the family.

 Ask about all types of cancer, not just CRC.
 Cancer syndromes can include risk for multiple types of cancers.
 CRC is not always a presenting cancer.

-Update family history over time because it may change.
-Risk assessment is an ongoing process that requires regular updates of the family and medical history.
+Update family history over time.
+Risk assessment is an ongoing process that requires regular updates of the personal and family history.

 (See the polyp history questions below if the family history suggests the possibility of a polyposis syndrome.)

-4) Did anyone in your family die in childhood, early adulthood or in middle age?
-If yes:
+5) Did anyone in your family die in childhood, early adulthood or in middle age?

-5) Do any members of your family have inflammatory bowel disease (Crohn’s disease or ulcerative colitis)?
-If yes:
+6) Do any members of your family have inflammatory bowel disease (Crohn’s disease or ulcerative colitis)?

 Key Questions: Family History Targeted to Polyps